TYPE OF EDUCATIONAL ACTIVITY

 COURSE OFFERINGS AND COURSE CALENDAR

-Registration will be open on a rolling basis and will close the week prior to the start of the course by 11:59 pm (EST).
+Registration will be open on a rolling basis and will close the Monday prior to the start of the course (last Monday of June or September) by 11:59 pm (US EST).

 COURSE PURPOSE AND EXPECTED PARTICIPANT LEARNING OUTCOME